laupski/vector-image-search/README.md

 ```
 docker-compose up -d
 npm i
-node seed.js # This seeds the database with all images in the img/ directory
+node seed.js # This seeds the database with a "Meme" class and all images in the img/ directory
 ```

 ## Testing